sentinel-hub/eo-learn/CONTRIBUTING.md

 ```
 You can also use the utilities provided in the MAKEFILE to check the entire package with `make pylint` and `make mypy`.
 Due to the size of the codebase this might take a while.

 The last bit to check are the unit tests.
 We again reiterate that you should include unit-tests of your contributions.
-If you are not well versed with unit-testing you can ask us for help (either via e-mail or in the PR).
+If you are not well versed with unit-testing you can ask us for help in the pull-request or by issuing a [ticket](https://github.com/sentinel-hub/eo-learn/issues) instead.
 To run the tests simply use the command `pytest` from the main folder.
 Since `eolearn.io` also test integration with SentinelHub you can either skip them with `pylint -m "not sh_integration"` or see the [examples/README.md](examples/README.md) for how to setup you SentinelHub account and local config for testing.

 Looking forward to include your contributions into **eo-learn**.